elastos/Elastos.Hive.JS.SDK/README.md

 testData = await TestData.getInstance("My service tests", ClientConfig.LOCAL);
 ```

 **Note:** The optional third parameter of the TestData.getInstance method is the user directory which defaults to the path defined by the HIVE_USER_DIR environment variable (See [Test configuration](#test-configuration).
-You may also specify a custom folder, but it's recommended to only use this parameter on local workstation for validation.
+You may also specify a custom folder, but it's recommended to only use this parameter on a local workstation for validation.

 ### Test example